shreks7/SqliteForUnity/README.md

 # SqliteForUnity3D
 Sqlite3 for Unity3d with AES encryption

 After trying out alot of sqlite3 libs/plugins for Unity3D, I couldn't find any that supported encryption, was free and was easy to use.
-However there were some good ones out there that I forked and added encrption support to it.
+However there were some good ones out there that I forked and added encryption support to it.

 # Can't Wait ?
 Download Unity Packages - [Unity 5](https://github.com/shreks7/SqliteForUnity3D/blob/master/UnityPackages/SqliteForUnity3D.unitypackage) | [Unity 4.6 Pro](https://github.com/shreks7/SqliteForUnity3D/blob/master/UnityPackages/Sqlite3ForUnity3D46.unitypackage)